AlexWHughes/sACN2LIFX/README.md

 - **DMX not receiving**: Check that the sACN interface is correctly configured and that your DMX source is sending to the correct universe.
 - **Stepping/jerky transitions**: The application is optimized for 40Hz sACN.
 If using a different frame rate, you may need to adjust `FADE_DURATION_MS` and `VALUE_CHANGE_THRESHOLD` in `app.py`.
 - **Configuration not saving**: Ensure the application has write permissions in the project directory.

+## Credits

+Special thanks to [@lyndonbuckley](https://github.com/lyndonbuckley) for suggesting the addition of 16-bit RGB and HSBK control modes, which provide higher precision color control for professional lighting applications.